Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential

-Using a suitable rescaling, the authors show that the position process behaves asymptotically as a Brownian motion, a stable process, or an integrated Bessel process, depending on the value of $\rho$.
-For example, in the normal diffusive regime, the rescaled velocity-position process behaves asymptotically as an ergodic process and a Brownian motion.
-In the integrated Bessel regime, the Bessel process and its time integral are the asymptotic distributions.
-However, the tools used therein, such as invariant measure, scale function and speed measure, are limited to time-homogeneous coefficients.
+In that case, the frictional force asymptotically behaves as $-\dfrac{\rho}{v}$, which induces the velocity process to "behave", far away from zero, like a (signed) Bessel process of dimension $1-\rho$.
+Various asymptotic behaviors of the position process appear, depending on the moment order of Bessel excursion area (which depends itself on the value of $\rho$).
+More precisely, when $\rho\geq 5$, the moment is of order $2$, hence, using a suitable rescaling, the authors show that the position process behaves asymptotically as a Brownian motion.
+An $\alpha$-stable process appears as limiting dynamics when $\rho\in [1,5)$.
+The index of stability $\alpha$ is a function of $\rho$, which interpolates the power of the rescaling from $\frac{1}{2}$ (Brownian motion) to $\frac{3}{2}$ (integrated Bessel process).
+This last behavior occurs when $\rho \in(0,1)$.
+However, the tools used in \cite{FournierOnedimensionalcritical2021}, such as invariant measure, scale function and speed measure, are limited to time-homogeneous coefficients.